dd9jn/rfc4880bis/crypto-refresh.md

 Since the contexts have been initialized differently, they will each produce different hash output.
 Once the passphrase is hashed, the output data from the multiple hashes is concatenated, first hash leftmost, to produce the key data, with any excess octets on the right discarded.

-An implementation SHOULD NOT generate this form of S2K for protecting either messages or secret keys unless the input string is known to be high-entropy (for example, if the implementation itself chooses the string using strong randomness equivalent to the entropy needed for the resultant key, as in a "recovery code").
+An implementation SHOULD NOT generate this form of S2K for protecting either messages or secret keys unless the input string is known to be high-entropy (for example, if the implementation itself chooses the string using strong randomness equivalent to the entropy needed for the resultant key, as in a "recovery code") and is only used once.

 #### Salted S2K {#s2k-salted}